Netflix/falcor/documentation/model.md

 ]
 ~~~

-The DataSource appends each one of the "thisPathSets" (there is currently only one) to the function path, yielding the following path:
+The DataSource appends each one of the "thisPaths" (there is currently only one) to the function path, yielding the following path:

 ~~~js
 [